GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

     *   **CM**: DCM/DFA Reporting and Trafficking API to upload offline conversions
     *   **SFTP**: SFTP upload
+    *   **GS**: Load a CSV into a Google Sheet
+    *   **SA**: Search Ads 360 conversions insert
     *   **ACLC**: Google Ads Click Conversion Upload via API
+    *   **ACM**: Google Ads Customer Match upload
+    *   **MP_GA4**: Measurement Protocol Google Analytics 4

 *   `Y` stands for the config name, e.g. `foo` or `bar` in the previous case.

 Other optional patterns in filename:

-*   If the filename contains `dryrun`, then the whole process will be carried out besides that the data won't be really sent to API serve.
+*   If the filename contains `dryrun`, then the whole process will be carried out besides that the data won't be really sent to the API server.

 *   If the filename contains `_size{Z}` or `_size{Zmb}`, the incoming file will be divided into multiple files with the size under `Z`MB in Cloud Storage.
     For some APIs, Tentacles will use files in Cloud Storage to transfer the data instead of the Pub/Sub.
-(The reason is for those 'file uploading' type of APIs, using file directly is more efficient.)
+(The reason is for those 'file uploading' types of APIs, using file directly is more efficient.)
 In that case, this setting will make sure the files won't oversize the target systems' capacity.

-**Note: Previous square brackets as the file name marker (e.g. API[X]) is also supported.
-But it is not convenient to copy those files through gsutil.**
+**Note: Previous square brackets as the file name marker (e.g. API[X]) is also supported, though it is not convenient to copy those files through gsutil.**

 ### 3.5.
 Content of data files